 - Neighboring Food Cooperative Association

 As a university-based research center, UWCC conducts studies under the supervision of an Institutional Review Board that ensures we adhere to federal research ethics guidelines.
 This means we follow high standards of transparency with research subjects and data security.
-Survey responses will be confidential, and no individual cooperative will be identifiable in the final results.
+Survey responses are confidential, and no individual cooperative will be identifiable in the final results.

 The events of recent months make conversations around governance especially timely for the cooperative sector.
 Cooperatives have historically demonstrated incredible resilience during economic downturns and startups often emerge during crises to meet critical community needs.
 This is an opportune time to begin collecting longitudinal data about how governance plays a role in these phenomena.